deepchecks/deepchecks/docs/source/user-guide/general/metrics_guide.rst

 *   Mean average precision
 *   Mean average recall

-To run a check with the default metrics, run it without any value to the "scorer" parameter.
+To run a check with the default metrics, run it without passing any value to the "scorer" parameter.
 For example:

 :doc:`ClassPerformance </checks_gallery/vision/model_evaluation/plot_class_performance>`: